VRConservation/geosp/chapters/06_sql.md

 ![Lewis pic](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c7/Lewis%27s_Woodpecker.jpg/330px-Lewis%27s_Woodpecker.jpg)

 Installing the Geo Data Viewer plugin for VS Code will let you quickly view spatial datasets in a kepler.gl viewer.
-For example, right-clicking on the Lewis's Woodpecker csv file in the test folder (if you've cloned this repo) and selecting View Map will give you
+For example, if you cloned the repo, right-clicking on the Lewis's Woodpecker csv file in the test/lewo folder and selecting View Map will give you

 ![lewo](https://i.imgur.com/cb48hqP.png)